-The why of it all probably falls into categories like these, unanswerable this side of heaven.
+The why of it all falls into these categories, mostly unanswerable this side of heaven.

-It is true the night may drag on, but one distant day, there will be joy because God has promised it.
-In the mean time, we stand with our friends in Texas.
-Grieving, praying, and crying with you.
+It is true the night may drag on, but one distant day, if we allow Him to do so, there will be joy because God has promised it.

 Beverly Varnado is the author of several small town romances from Anaiah Press including her latest, a Christmas novella, A Season for Everything.
 All are available at Amazon.
 A memoir, Faith in the Fashion District, from Crosslink Publishing is also available as well as her other books, Give My Love to the Chestnut Trees and Home to Currahee.
 She also has an Etsy Shop, Beverly Varnado Art.

 To explore the web version of One Ringing Bell, please visit bev-oneringingbell.blogspot.com